danbev/learning-v8/README.md

     bool IsOneByte() const;

 Example usages can be found in [tests/string_test.cc](./tests/string_test.cc).
-Looking at the functions I've get to see one that returns the actual bytes from the String.
+Looking at the functions I've seen one that returns the actual bytes from the String.
 You can get at the in utf8 format using:

     String::Utf8Value print_value(joined);